eoduniyi/hyperSpec.gsoc2020/blog/weekly_reports.md

 # Report for Week of 5-25-20

 ## 1. Replacing `chondro`
-I need to replace all of the references of the `chondro` data set with the `fauxCell` data set
+I need to replace all of the references of the `chondro` data set with the `faux_cell` data set

 From Roman:

     @Erick Maybe you can start removal of chondro by first deleting the file chondro.R and the chondro vignette (the whole folder).
     This will break everything.
-Then try to fix it by finding all occurrences of chondro in the code and replacing them with fauxCell.
+Then try to fix it by finding all occurrences of chondro in the code and replacing them with faux_cell.
     It it works, you're done! :smile: If not, we'll have to check on a case-by-case basis.

 According to Roman, I need to update the examples, unit test, and then vignettes.